wlad-aleksandrov/Playground/BasketPrototype/Readme.md

 # OPEN POINTS
 1. Tests
 2. Model Validation in Basket Service
+3. Uris should not be "hackable", but rather opaque
-3. Check if HTTPs works
+4. Check if HTTPs works
-4. Check CORS
+5. Check CORS